Trier Hauptbahnhof: Long distance traffic

 In November 2011, ICE services were discontinued and long-distance services were reduced to only two IC trains per day on the line.
 These services ended on 13 December 2014 with the introduction of the Rhineland-Palatinate integrated regular interval service (Rheinland-Pfalz-Taktes 2015) on the line.

+Currently the IC 37 operated once a day, although 3 train pairs are planned from December 2025.

 Regional traffic

+As of the December 2022 timetable change the following services stop at Trier Hbf:

 Bus traffic

 In the evenings and on weekends, Trier Hbf is the focal point of Trier's bus traffic.
 Each district of Trier can be reached from there without any need to change buses.